dcollin9/kv-store-with-wal/README.md

 This mimics the basic architecture of Postgres or InnoDB, where a WAL guarantees durability even if the in-memory state is lost.

+## How to Run

+Run `go run cmd/api/main.go` to start the application.

+To test:

+Run `go run scripts/get/main.go ex_key` to get a value from `ex_key`

+Run `go run scripts/set/main.go ex_key ex_value` to set the example key value pair in memory.

 ## Linters
 Run `golangci-lint help linters` to check for all avialable linters.